 Few attractions stand the test of time in major cities, but Zoo Atlanta is celebrating 130 years in 2019 and proud to serve as Atlanta’s oldest cultural institution.
 Zoo Atlanta President and CEO Raymond King joins this week’s Around Atlanta segment of Atlanta Real Estate Forum Radio to discuss the Zoo’s conservation efforts and upcoming attractions with co-hosts Carol Morgan and Todd Schnick.

-Zoo Atlanta directly contributes to field conservation programs for global wild places and wildlife in places such as Africa, Asia, South and Central America and Georgia.
+Zoo Atlanta directly contributes to field conservation programs for global wild places and wildlife in places such as Africa, Asia, South and Central America, as well as Georgia.
 Contributions include monetary funding to outside conservation organizations that share a similar mission as well as providing Zoo Atlanta staff for fieldwork, research and education programs and community outreach programs around the world.

 “Too often people think of Zoo Atlanta as just an attraction, but we’re much more than an attraction,” King said.
 “We’re there to save wildlife and their habitats.
 That’s what motivates 99 percent of our team to come to work every day.”